 Being the closest star, it features in many science fiction stories and films such as in Avatar where the moon of Pandora is orbiting one of the star`s planets.
 There has been speculation that there is in fact a few Extrasolar Planets (Exoplanets) in orbit round the planet which if true would make it the closest exoplanet to ours.
 Before getting too excited, you need to realise it is still far far away to get to.
 If you could fit the entire Solar System into your room, you would probably be talking situating Rigil some four miles (roughly) away.
 We just don`t have the technology to get there.
 Alpha Centauri is roughly about the same size as the The Sun and so will die roughly or before the Sun.

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
-For Rigil Kentaurus, the location is 14h 39m 40.90 and -60 d 50` 06.5 .
+The location of the main sequence star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For Rigil Kentaurus, the location is 14h 39m 40.90 and -60° 50` 06.5 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
 The star is moving 473.67 ± 2.46 milliarcseconds/year towards the north and -3,679.25 ± 4.11 milliarcseconds/year east if we saw them in the horizon.

 Rigil Kentaurus has an apparent magnitude of -0.01 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 4.34 If you used the 2007 Parallax value, you would get an absolute magnitude of 4.39.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.